cuboulder-MSD/arks_processing/README.md

 **updateARKs.py**

 Takes new URLs and replaces the old resolve URLs on the server so that the ARK can resolve to the new one.
-Requires a csv with the arks and the new URLs
+Requires a csv with the arks and the new URLs.
+The csv must have two columns: ```Identifier ARK#1``` which contains the ark that needs to be updated, and ```lnexp_PAGEURL``` which contains the new URL that the ARK will resolve to.
+This one can only be run on production

-1. Run ```python updateARKs.py [file with urls you want to use]
+1. Run ```python updateARKs.py [csv file]